Symptoms of Appendicitis in Children

 Also read: The warning signs of appendicitis.

 Appendicitis can only be treated by removing the appendix surgically (appendectomy), a procedure with very few complications.
-There is no home treatment or natural remedy to treat or reduce inflammation of the appendix.
+An appendectomy is a common procedure and the patient will return home after two to three days in the hospital.
+There’s no home treatment or natural remedy to treat or reduce inflammation of the appendix.

 If the infected appendix is not removed it can rupture and spread bacteria throughout the body.
 An infection caused by a ruptured appendix is very serious: it can form an abscess (a puss-filled infection) or spread throughout the abdomen (what is known as peritonitis).